ligurio/awesome-ci/README.md

 There are a lot of cloud [continuous integration](http://en.wikipedia.org/wiki/Continuous_integration) services.
-All of them have a different set of functionalities, some of them require payment, some of them are free.
-I have created a list of such services to make easy comparison of them and choose a more suitable one for you.
+All of them have a different set of functionalities, some of them require payment, some of them are for free.
+I have created a list of such services to make an easy comparison of them and choose a more suitable one for you.

 Some of the CI services have open source code thus you can set them up in standalone mode.
 Pay attention to the column "Features".